 18. Scotch Expressions Tape and Washi Tape

 Jazz up your whiteboard and other items around the room with colored tape.
 I used it to create an agenda board and to keep my word wall organized.
+Update: washi tape is a must for keeping a Chrome Cart organized.

 19. File Folder Chart